Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-05.md

 Here are a few things to think about:

 Consider: Dec 23, 2020, and Jan 1, 2021, are these dates 1 year apart?
 One month apart?
 Or just 9 days?
-It doesn't like a year, it could be a month, 9 days does feel pretty accurate.
+It could be a year, but 9 days is also accurate.

 The correct answer may depend on your industry or business.
 You should decide which is correct and keep the answer in mind as you work.
 The potential output might be:

 - 1 year ago
 - 1 month ago